Saturday Night Live parodies of Donald Trump: Before the 2016 election

 Baldwin's Trump debuted in the October 1, 2016 episode, opposite Kate McKinnon as Hillary Clinton and Michael Che as debate moderator Lester Holt.
 The sketch was based on the first presidential debate between Clinton and Trump.
 The episode also included impressions of members of Trump's family in a parody of the game show Family Feud.

 Further sketches with Baldwin included elements of the other presidential debates, the vice presidential debate, and the Access Hollywood tape.

 The October 15 episode featured a parody of the third presidential debate.
-Later in the episode, Baldwin and Cecily Strong appeared as Donald and Melania Trump, in a parody of Beyoncé's Lemonade.
+Later in the episode, Baldwin and Cecily Strong appeared as Donald and Melania Trump, in a parody of Beyoncé's album Lemonade.
 Host Emily Blunt portrayed Ivanka Trump, and Vanessa Bayer appeared as Trump's youngest daughter Tiffany Trump.

-Trump reacted negatively to this episode on Twitter, saying that Baldwin's portrayal "stinks", and that it was "time to retire the boring and unfunny show."
+Trump reacted negatively to this episode on Twitter, saying that Baldwin's portrayal "stinks" and that it was "time to retire the boring and unfunny show."